Memory is a funny thing. It is not as accurate as we think.

 And so, 2:00 a.m. rolled up, and half the people in the place were crying.
 Seriously.
 I get a bit misty-eyed just thinking about it.
 The last song played in 8 Trax was, of course, Donna Summer.
 Last Dance.

 At the time, Orlando’s law did not permit a club to stay open past 2:00 a.m.
 Donna Summer ended the night at 2:00 a.m.
 The lights went up.
 People were hugging.
 Crying.
 Nobody wanted to leave.
 Then the DJ comes back on, dims the lights, and says something to the effect of “Well, its past 2 am, but what can they possibly do to us, shut us down?
 One more song.”

 I cannot, for the life of me, remember that “one last song.”
 I have my theories.
 I was there, after all.
 My top guess is “You’re the One That I Want” from Grease (8 Trax was a 70’s – 80’s club, after all).
 If you were there that night and remember, let me know.
 It’s driving me crazy.

 Ok.
 I’ve got to get to the legal stuff at some point, or my web optimizer people will disown me as a client because my non-legal ramblings make their job harder.
-They will politely remind me that my misty-eyed night club nostalgia will not attract new clients (my web people are from Silicon Valley, and I’ve never physically met them.
-I think all “web people” claim they’re from Silicon Valley, it instantly gives them more credibility.
-It could be that they’re renting space from some gas station in rural Alabama, but I’ll never be the wiser).
+They will politely remind me that my misty-eyed night club nostalgia will not attract new clients (my web people are from Silicon Valley, and I’ve never physically met them, though, all “web people” claim they’re from Silicon Valley, it instantly gives them more credibility.
+It could be that they’re renting space from some gas station in rural Alabama and I’ll never be the wiser).